ibaraness/feedback-system-dynamic/README.md

 # Frontend #
 For the frontend, we are using EJS HTML templates which express supports.
 We are using a bit of bootstrap for style.
 The frontend coding is done with Vanilla Javascript, no frameworks were used. we are using Validate.js library to validate forms in the frontend.

+# Database #
+In this example we are using sqlite as the Database and Sequilize as the ORM